-30.4.
-If it is the decision of the hearing panel that petitioning attorney be reinstated, the Board shall review the record and within sixty days either appeal as provided in Section 33 or transmit to the Court the record of the proceedings before the hearing panel together with its report approving same.
-The Court will take such action upon the record so transmitted as it deems appropriate.
-No attorney will be reinstated except by order of the Court.

-- 30.5.
-The hearing panel or reviewing court may impose conditions on the petitioning attorney's reinstatement, including, without limitation, certification by the Board of Law Examiners of the successful completion of an examination for admission to practice; and, the assignment of a practice monitor for the purposes and pursuant to the procedures set forth in Section 12.9.
-The petitioning attorney shall pay the costs associated with the conditions of reinstatement, including without limitation a reasonable fee to the practice monitor pursuant to the procedures in Section 12.9(d). - 30.6.
-In all proceedings upon a petition for reinstatement, cross-examination of the petitioning attorney's witnesses and the submission of evidence, if any, in opposition to the petition shall be conducted by Disciplinary Counsel. - 30.7.
-Petitions for reinstatement under this Section shall be accompanied by an advance cost deposit in an amount to be set from time-to-time by the Board to cover anticipated costs of the reinstatement proceeding.
+- (2) In all proceedings upon a petition for reinstatement, cross-examination of the petitioning attorney's witnesses and the submission of evidence, if any, in opposition to the petition shall be conducted by Disciplinary Counsel. - (3) If the petitioning attorney is found unfit to resume the practice of law, the decision of the hearing panel shall dismiss the petition.
+If the petitioning attorney is found fit to resume the practice of law, the decision of the hearing panel shall reinstate the petitioning attorney. - (4) The hearing panel shall within thirty days file a report containing its findings and decision and transmit its report, together with the record, to the Board. - (5) There shall be no petition for rehearing.
+Either party dissatisfied with the hearing panel's decision may appeal as provided in Section 33. - (6) If neither party appeals as provided in Section 33, the Board shall file in the Nashville office of the Clerk of the Supreme Court a Notice of Submission with an attached copy of the record of the proceedings before the hearing panel together with its report approving same.
+The Court will take such action upon the record so transmitted as it deems appropriate. - (7) With respect to suspended or disbarred attorneys, the hearing panel or reviewing court may impose conditions on the petitioning attorney's reinstatement, including, without limitation, certification by the Board of Law Examiners of the successful completion of an examination for admission to practice; the assignment of a practice monitor for the purposes and pursuant to the procedures set forth in Section 12.9; the completion of a practice and professionalism enhancement program; the making of restitution required pursuant to Section 12.7; and, the payment of all or part of the costs of the proceeding. - (8) The petitioning attorney shall pay the costs associated with the conditions of reinstatement, including without limitation a reasonable fee to the practice monitor pursuant to the procedures in Section 12.9(d). - (9) Petitions for reinstatement under this Section shall be accompanied by an advance cost deposit in an amount to be set from time-to-time by the Board to cover anticipated costs of the reinstatement proceeding.
 All advance cost deposits collected hereunder shall be deposited by the Board with the State Treasurer; all such funds including earnings on investments and all interest and proceeds from said funds, if any, are deemed to be, and shall be designated as, funds belonging solely to the Board.
 Withdrawals from those funds shall only be made by the Board to cover costs of reinstatement proceedings, and reimbursement of advance cost deposits not expended.
-Such advance cost deposit funds shall be maintained, managed, and administered solely and exclusively by the Board.
+Such advance cost deposit funds shall be maintained, managed, and administered solely and exclusively by the Board. - 30.5.
+Successive Petitions.
+No petition for reinstatement under this Rule, except for petitions for reinstatement under Section 27, shall be filed within two years following an adverse judgment upon a petition for reinstatement filed by or on behalf of the same person, unless otherwise ordered by the Court in denying the petition for reinstatement.